Rutikab12/Rutikab12/README.md

   <img src="https://img.icons8.com/emoji/48/000000/boy-light-skin-tone.png" width=100>
   <br><br>
   <samp>
-    I'm Rutik Bhoyar currently a Third Year CSE student at <a href="http://www.rcert.ac.in/">@RCERT :school: </a> and aspiring software developer:computer:.
+	  I'm Rutik Bhoyar <a href="https://rutikab12.github.io/Personal-Site/">(More About Me)</a> currently a Third Year CSE student at <a href="http://www.rcert.ac.in/">@RCERT :school: </a> and aspiring software developer:computer:.
 Interested in working on frontend & backend, Machine Learning and NLP, Databases and currently training about NLP.
 Occasionaly I do participate in opensource programs :bulb: and I have a love relationship with Programming :neutral_face:
   </samp>
 </p>